pallets/click/docs/options.rst

     invoke(echo, args=['--string-to-echo', 'Hi!'])

-More formally, Click with try to infer the function argument name by:
+More formally, Click will try to infer the function argument name by:

 1. If a positional argument name does not have a prefix, it is chosen.
 2. If a positional argument name starts with with two dashes, the first one given is chosen.